alexpichel/okb-side/src/content/parts/success.md

 title: success
 ---

-# Thank you for submitting your request.
+# Thank you for submitting your request